whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-14-Five-Four-Club-Subscription-June-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Five Four Club totally nailed the style for my husband this month!
 All the items were both weather appropriate as well as seasonally in style.
+I also like the fact that they have swimming trunks for the summer, and that I actually received one.
+With all the items I received this month, it was totally worth the cost if not more.
+So happy I resubscribed and can't wait to see what they'll send next month!

-If you haven't subscribed yet, you can [get $25 off your first package through this link](https://www.fivefourclub.com/getstarted?referrer=RE731318){:target="_blank"}.
-That brings the cost down to $35 for 2-3 clothing items!
+If you haven't subscribed yet, you can [get $15 off your first package through this link](https://www.fivefourclub.com/getstarted?referrer=RE731318){:target="_blank"}, OR use coupon code **CLUBMASTERS** get a pair of limited Five Four Clubmaster sunglasses, cleaning cloth, and hard case ($75 value) FREE in your first package!